Getting to know Burgundy

 October 2022

 It’s Monday morning in Beaune.
 I’m back in Burgundy with a slightly bigger team (and considerably more video equipment) than last year.
 We take a walk through the town’s streets, which are quiet but for one large group of tourists filtering in and out of the Hospices, and two municipal workers operating loud machinery.
 We have a croissant and coffee outside, despite it not being breakfast-outside weather.
-We talk about our plan for the week: the people we’ll met, the places we’ll see, the stories we’ll capture.
+We talk about our plan for the week: the people we’ll meet, the places we’ll see, the stories we’ll capture.
 There are some interesting names on our list: Lafarge, Colin and Liger-Belair.
 It’s going to be a good week.

 Before long, it’s time to get going.
 Our first stop takes us down into the Côte de Beaune.
 I spend the next four days with colleagues who have become friends.
 I spot things that I wouldn’t have spotted before.
 I recognise the odd name here, the odd street-sign there.
 That’s the Hill of Corton there.
 Oh, we’re in Corgoloin; I know a bit about this place.
 Burgundy is no longer brand new, no longer a total mystery.